sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 <Tabs groupId="operating-systems">
   <TabItem value="win" label="Windows">

-VirtualBox automatically removes the installation media, so there's nothing to do for this step.
+Hyper-V automatically removes the installation media, so there's nothing to do for this step.

   </TabItem>